-Despite its many comforts, Beho Beho has become the top camp in the Selous primarily due to the superb quality of its guiding.
+Despite its many comforts, Beho Beho has become the top camp in the Nyerere National Park primarily due to the superb quality of its guiding.
 The guides here are consistently excellent, with a breadth of knowledge that is hard to match – and a drive or walk with a guide from Beho Beho is a truly fascinating experience.
 It’s important to understand the principal of how they work as a team, too: the guides cannot under any circumstances be booked privately, even if you have a favourite (they are all brilliant in any case) nor can you hire a private vehicle even if you were willing to pay.
 This is just not the ethos of Beho Beho.
 The services of the guides are strictly shared among all the guests in camp, and over the course of three or four days you are likely to experience activities with each of them, and often more than once.
 This requires the guides to talk to each other, and recount their experiences with their guests to avoid repetition: you don’t need to hear about the social life of the ground hornbill, the sex life of the spotted hyena, or the eating habits of the civet, fascinating as these are, more than once.
 Most of Beho Beho’s guides have FGASA training (southern Africa’s prestigious Field Guides Association), and we have found the guiding here to be truly excellent, and the rotation system to work seamlessly.

-Activities out of Beho Beho include very competent 4WD game drives in the western Selous and full-day excursions to Lake Tagalala, using the lodge’s small motor boat moored there to explore the lake’s birdlife and view crocs and hippos.
+Activities out of Beho Beho include very competent 4WD game drives in the western region of Nyerere National Park and full-day excursions to Lake Tagalala, using the lodge’s small motor boat moored there to explore the lake’s birdlife and view crocs and hippos.
 But the lodge’s speciality is walking safaris.
 On a typical game walk, you’ll set off at around 6am when it’s lovely and cool, and stay out as long as your enthusiasm lasts.
 It’s unusual to find a camp where the activities are so flexible and last as long.
 On one of our recent visits to Beho Beho, our morning walking safari lasted right through until lunch time – in fact a slightly late lunch – with a very civilised bush breakfast set up for us along the way to keep us going.
 Close encounters with the local megafauna are quite common on these excursions, and the pre-walk briefing is a serious matter.

 Generally, though, guests return from their first activity in the late morning, in time for brunch.
 Afternoon activities then depart at around 4pm, and return after a sundowner drink in the bush.
 Another option is to take a trip to the hippo pool, where you can happily watch dozens of hippos splashing about in the mud – for as long as your nose can stand it.

 Close to Beho Beho, there are also some sites of historical and geographical interest which are sometimes visited as part of an activity.
 Be sure to ask to see these if you are interested.
-They include some World War 1 trenches where you can still find scattered artefacts, the grave of Frederick Courtney Selous – after whom the park is named, and who was killed in action here – and some lovely hot springs set in a patch of riparian woodland where you might fancy a swim.
+They include some World War 1 trenches where you can still find scattered artefacts, the grave of Frederick Courtney Selous – after whom the park was originally named before, and who was killed in action here – and some lovely hot springs set in a patch of riparian woodland where you might fancy a swim.
 On a spur of the hillside opposite the lodge an ancient burial site has been revealed and over the years human skeletons have began to be exposed.

 There is now also the option to spend a night in Beho Beho’s rather luxurious Treehouse.
 The Beho Beho team built it by hand, out of naturally sourced materials, creating a stylish platform in the trees, complete with a bathroom.
 It makes for an exclusive experience for guests who want to enjoy a night in the tree tops – though at a fairly hefty supplementary cost.

 Since it opened, Beho Beho has set very high standards.
 This is one of the very best camps we know anywhere in Africa.
 While it’s smart and luxurious, the welcome here is always warm and the mood is friendly, not pretentious.
 The food is outstanding, like dining out at a very good restaurant at every meal.
 Most importantly, the guiding is first-class, delivered by individuals who know their subject inside out and for the most part have perfected the art of passing it on to guests across the whole spectrum of safari experience, from first-time safari-goers to those who come back again and again.
 And despite these very high, self-imposed standards, Beho Beho still manages to exceed expectations.
-The only downsides are that it isn't on a riverbank or lakeshore (the defining appeal of many Selous camps) and the relatively high price tag, although this can be offset by long-stay reductions: the minimum stay in any case is 3 nights.
+The only downsides are that it isn't on a riverbank or lakeshore (the defining appeal of many camps in Nyerere National Park) and the relatively high price tag, although this can be offset by long-stay reductions: the minimum stay in any case is 3 nights.